AkshayShirbhate09/COVID-19-Global-Pandemic-Analysis-Report/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🚀 **Approach for Report:**

+   1. Data Collection 📊:
-  1. **Data Collection:** We collected different types of Covid-19 data from reliable sources to understand the impact of the virus.
+    - I gathered different types of Covid-19 data from trusted sources.
+This included numbers of cases, recoveries, deaths, and more.
+I wanted to understand how the virus is affecting different places.

+  2. Data Cleaning 🧹:
+    - After gathering the data, I made sure it was accurate and tidy.
+I checked for any mistakes or missing information and fixed them.

+  3. Data Visualization 📊:
-  2. **Creating the Report:** Using Power BI, we developed a report that presents the data in an easy-to-understand format.
-We focused on creating visualizations that simplify complex information.
+    - Using Power BI, I made a report that shows the Covid-19 data in easy-to-understand pictures and graphs.
+I wanted to make it simple for people to see what's going on.

-  3. **Identifying Key Insights:** We analyzed the data to uncover important trends, such as the number of cases, recoveries, and deaths in different regions.
+  4. Identifying Key Insights 🔍:
+    - I looked at the cleaned data closely to find important things, like where the virus is spreading the most and how many people are getting better or worse.
+This helps us understand what's happening and make better decisions.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 💡 **Questions or Findings We Looked For:**

-  1. We wanted to understand the trends in Covid-19 cases and their impact globally.
+  1. How does the population distribution across regions correlate with the total number of Covid-19 cases?
+  2. Which countries exhibit the highest number of deaths in relation to their population size?
+  3. Can we identify any patterns or trends in the distribution of total deaths among different countries?
+  4. How do the numbers of total cases, active cases, total recoveries, and critical cases vary across different regions?
+  5. Which regions demonstrate the highest proportion of critical cases relative to their total number of cases?
+  6. Are there any notable differences in the distribution of total cases and total deaths among various countries?
-  2. We explored the number of recoveries and deaths to assess the overall situation.
+  7. How does the number of total recoveries compare to the total number of cases in different regions?
-  3. We sought to identify key insights to help stakeholders make informed decisions.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ✅ **How It Was Useful:**